 - SA-7 "Grail"- the Strela hand-held SAM system.

-- SA-2 "Guideline"- the famous S-75 SAM system, a major problem for US forces in Vietnam.
+- SA-2 "Guideline"- the famous S-75 SAM system, a major problem for US forces in Vietnam and the most widely-used air defense system in history.

 - "Slot Back" - the MiG-29's N019 radar.